 Val Saint Lambert Swan Table Lamp

-Materials: Crystal hand blown glass.
+Materials: Crystal hand blown biomorph green and clear glass.
 Chromed metal top.
 Bakelite socket, fabric lamp shade.

 Total Height: 48 cm / 18.89”